top of page

 an experiment

-Experiments are part of everything at Open Up.
-The breathwork method we are presenting for this study, is created by Katrien Franken, and specifically designed to assess qualitative EEG data.
-She doesn't offer any standardized breathwork.
+Breathwork as a means of inducing non-ordinary states of consciousness is gaining traction as a potential therapeutic modality.
+The breathwork method we are presenting is created by Katrien Franken, and is specifically designed for this study.
+She does not offer any standardized breathwork.
 In fact Open Up is approaching breathwork as a natural, spontaneous process and unfolding of movement and expression.

-For this study, Katrien provided verbal instructions on an audio recording together with a carefully designed music playlist for during the breathing.
-The instructions comprised 15 min and included a basic breathwork introductory talk including the Open Up technique, instructions for breathing with audible breathing demonstration, how to meet the experience, what to expect with the possible effects of experience, instructions for breathing, and guidelines for integration support.
+For this study, Katrien Franken provided verbal instructions on an audio recording, together with a carefully designed music playlist for during the breathing.
+The instructions comprised 15 min and included a basic breathwork introductory talk including the Open Up breathwork proces, instructions for breathing with audible breathing demonstration, the possible effects, information on how to meet the experience and the possible effects of breathing in a conscious connected fashion, and guidelines for integration support.
 It also included a short meditation and bodyscan.
-All participants were offered support after the session in case this was needed.
 The actual breathing time was 45 min.
-Participants were asked to lie in a comfortable position and were instructed to take full conscious connected diaphragmatic breaths leaving no pause between the inhalation and exhalation.
+Participants were asked to lie in a comfortable position and were instructed to take full conscious connected diaphragmatic breaths, leaving no pause between the inhalation and exhalation.

 A specific feature of the breathwork technique applied in this study is that there was no psychological or theoretical priming before the session.
-Additionally, even though the participants were advised to breathe slightly faster than normal, they could set their own rate, pattern and nature of breathing in the session, to give full autonomy in exploring their own experiences.
+Additionally, even though the participants were advised to breathe slightly faster and deeper than normal, they could set their own rate, pattern and nature of breathing in the session, to give full autonomy in exploring their own experiences.
 As a consequence, although the procedure of this session was standardized as much as possible, the setup of parameters like breathing rate and pattern was not fixed.
 This was an important part of the process.
+After the session, participants received an information letter and were invited to contact Open Up, in case of questions for support or otherwise to integrate their experience.

 Open Up, Vrij Universiteit of Amsterdam